SoLDMG/mas86/README.md

 HOW CAN I CONTRIBUTE?
   A preprocessor would be nice :).
 But no, I'm not yet accepting any contributions at this stage.
-Once the back-end is complete work will start on a preprocesor and then I'll be accepting contributions.
+Once the back-end is complete work will start on a preprocessor and then I'll be accepting contributions.
 Be patient, young paladin!